9 Safe & Non-Toxic Shower Curtains & Liners To Keep Your Showers Clean

 All organic linen shower curtains come with a white, waterproof lining.
 We’ve reached out to find out what material it’s made of to see if it’s a non-toxic shower curtain liner, but have yet to receive a reply.

 Thankfully, it’s detachable, so you don’t have to use it.

 Sand Snow Linen comes from the land of linen—Vilnius, Lithuania, where linen is revered for its magical and sustainable traits.

-These shower curtains are 100% handmade to order.
-Not only does this eliminate backstock waste but it also means you can order yours to fit custom dimensions.
+They’re 100% handmade to order.
+This eliminates backstock waste and means you can order yours to fit custom dimensions.

 Every order on Etsy is powered by 100% renewable energy and shipped with Carbon Neutral shipping.

 8. The Citizenry